 It’s far too easy to get stuck in a funk mindset where the smallest things can irritate you.
 By mid-year, I’d start to feel that little nag in the back of my mind that would start focusing on the ridiculous things my students were doing.
 It made me miserable.
 Adding positive notes for students to my weekly routine helped quiet that nag and made me a better teacher.

 Taking the time to watch for the positive things that my students were doing and letting them know that I noticed changed my classroom management and culture immediately.
-Who knew that this small act of gratitude would significantly impact my students and me as a teacher?
+Who knew this small gratitude act would significantly impact my students and me as a teacher?

 How I Got Started with Positive Notes for Students

 I started this practice by focusing on a few students a week and watching for awesome things they were doing.
-I kept a checklist to make sure that I was taking the time to notice every student each month.
-Some weeks were more challenging than others, but I was always able to find something for the students I was focusing on.
+I kept a checklist to ensure I was taking the time to notice every student each month.
+Some weeks were more challenging than others, but I could always find something for the students I was focusing on.
 It could be that they were kind, had a good attitude, or participated in a group as a great teammate.
 Anything big or small.

 Choosing Your Focus Students

 There are students who seemingly always do the right thing.
 But when you can specifically pinpoint one positive thing they’ve done and write about it on a note that they can take home, it means so much more.
 Celebrating hard work on a math problem, that they asked a friend to play at recess, or that they participated in a discussion means a lot to them – and their parents.

 Using encouraging notes had the most significant impact on my students with challenging behaviors.
 They were the ones who I’d see pulling out a note I wrote them months ago and reading it on a hard day.

 3 Benefits of Using Positive Notes for Students

 - Build a positive relationship with your students by letting them know that you notice them and their hard work.